Award-winning Women Engineers

 “Winning the apprenticeship category at the inaugural FDM Everywoman in Technology Awards was a huge honour,” said Sophie.
 “Along with being a finalist in the IET’s Young Woman Engineer of the Year (YWE) Awards on the 40th anniversary of the prize, in December 2017, it has been an amazing experience to be involved in these competitions and to have met so many inspirational engineering role models.
 For me, it is also satisfying to see the value of apprenticeships being recognised, as well as the contribution apprentices make to so many industries.”

-Kam Perry, Engineering Director of Leonardo’s Airborne and Space Systems Division in the UK, added: “We’re so proud of Sophie’s award win.
+Kam Perry, Engineering Director of Leonardo’s Electronics business in the UK, added: “We’re so proud of Sophie’s award win.
 She is an outstanding STEM Ambassador – both in her role and in the outreach work she does in the community.
 Well done Sophie!”